 As many types of infection can cause nasal discharge, you must visit a vet if you notice any of the above symptoms in your dog.
 Properly treating your dog depends on the type of infection, so an accurate diagnosis is essential.

 If your dog has a bacterial infection, the vet will typically prescribe antibiotics, which may need to be taken for several weeks.
 Fungal infections need a different type of medication called antifungals.

 Vet Note from Dr Linda Simon: “Probably the most common infection I encounter that causes a runny nose is kennel cough.
 Infected dogs tend to be well in themselves and signs usually only last 1-2 weeks.”

 4. Item Stuck In The Nasal Passage (Blockage)

 A dog’s nose spends a lot of time sniffing close to the floor.
 This can sometimes cause small objects to get stuck inside the nose, resulting in a blockage.

 Any foreign bodies lodged inside the nose can cause irritation and nasal discharge.
 The symptoms often affect just one nostril, unlike infections or allergies.

 Some examples of objects that can get stuck inside a dog’s nose include grass seeds, blades of grass, small insects, flower petals, or gravel.

 A dog with a foreign object stuck in their nose will often shake their head or paw at the nose.
 They may also sneeze a lot or suffer from nosebleeds.

-If you can see the object, you might be able to remove it carefully with tweezers.
-But it’s usually safer to visit a vet, as the lining of the nose is very sensitive and prone to bleeding.
+If you can see something stuck in your dog’s nose, you might be able to remove it carefully with tweezers.
+But it’s usually safer to take your dog to a vet, as the lining of the nose is very sensitive and prone to bleeding.